airbus-seclab/bincat/README.md

 ### In action

-You can check BinCAT in action here:
+You can check (an older version of) BinCAT in action here:

 * [Basic analysis](https://syscall.eu/bincat/main.mp4)
 * [Using data tainting](https://syscall.eu/bincat/taint.mp4)